 The seated Theatre Tent features shows for children of all ages and adults with a programme including theatre, comedy, music, acrobatics, mime and magic, but with limited numbers it's best to get there early.

-The Sunday theme for 2018 hasn't been announced yet.
+The Sunday theme for 2018 has been announced as "A Riot of Colour".

 As well as music there's street theatre, a healing area, lots of site art and sculpture, many children's activities in a large children's area in the centre of the festival, plus theatre, comedy, family camping, camping facilities, licensed bars from local company Otter Brewery, world food, craft stalls, fancy dress, a 'village shop' on site, and more.
 There is plenty of family camping close to the car parks.